frankmng/prework-study-guide/README.md

 ## Description

-The purpose of this project is to lay the foundation of the use of HTML, CSS, GIT, and Javascript in a interactive way to learn these concepts and to be used for taking notes.
+The purpose of this project is to lay the foundation of the use of HTML, CSS, GIT, and Javascript in a interactive way for new students to learn these concepts and to be used for taking notes.

 ## Installation